 This section discusses the process that should be adopted when approaching a residential valuation.
-It recognises some of the new technology that is available and is based on guidance available either in the RICS Valuation - Professional Standards or arising from case law.
+It recognises some of the new technology that is available and is based on guidance available either in RICS Valuation – Global Standards or arising from case law.
 It is anticipated that the reader will have an understanding of property pathology, law and related issues.

 As technology plays a greater role in the valuation process, deadlines for the return of work have got more demanding with competing (and sometimes contradictory) forces, which mean it is easy to lose sight of what the customer actually requires.
 The danger is that this could result in corners being cut to meet these demands, with potentially valuable information that is critical for the client being omitted or overlooked.
 The fact that a significant proportion of properties appear to have limited risk can draw inexperienced clients into thinking that all properties fall into that category.
 Therefore, the surveyor needs to ensure that clear advice is given when the unexpected happens or a case turns out to be complex.